lichkitsch/campaigns/README.md

 | Wizard | `-1 stat` to target | `1.5x Damage` to target | `-2 stat` to target | Impose `disadvantage` on target |

 ### Items and Inventory
+**Items** work in a similar way to moves; they might be required for certain moves or only have a limited number of uses.
+They might also come with downsides, such as curses, side effects, or bounties.
+Characters can carry `10+STR` items at one time.

-Characters can carry `10+STR` objects in their inventory. **Items** range from rank F to rank S and can have an effect on stats, action rolls, HP, and other areas of the game world.
+Items range from rank F to rank S and can have an effect on stats, action rolls, HP, and other areas of the game world.
 The ranks are explained below:

 | Rank | Type | Effect |
 |:---:|:---:|:--- |